sim590/dpaste/README.md

 ```

 It is itself pulling other submodule dependencies.
 Afterwards, assuming you have
-the installed the project dependencies prior to this, you can follow with:
+the installed the project dependencies prior to this, you can either use CMake
+or GNU Autotools to build.

+### Using GNU Autotools

 ```sh
 $ ./autogen.sh